 Having a top 6 list each day really helps me to focus, plan forward, and gives me a push to achieve as much as I can – for example:-

-- 3 hours on client A designs
+- 3 hours for client A

-- End of month books
+- Complete my End of month books

 - Email potential client with information